 If you prefer to download Unity via a BitTorrent client, you can download get a torrent link from the Unity download archive page.
 Not all versions have a torrent download.
 If a version is available to download as a torrent, the option is presented as Torrent download (Win+Mac) in the Downloads dropdown menu.

-You can install as many versions of Unity as you like on the same computer.
+You can install multiple versions of Unity on the same computer.

 On a Mac, the installer creates a folder called Unity, and overwrites any existing folder with this name.
-If you want more than one version of Unity on your Mac, rename the existing Unity folder before installing another version.
+To install more than one version of Unity on your Mac, rename the existing Unity folder before installing another version.

 On a PC, the install folder is always named Unity X.Y.Z[fp]W, where the f is for an official release, and p is used to mark a patch release.

 We strongly recommend that if you rename a Unity folder, you name the new folder logically (for example, add the version number to the end of the name).
-Note that any existing shortcuts, aliases and links to the offline docs may no longer point to the old version of Unity.
+Any existing shortcuts, aliases and links to the offline docs might no longer point to the old version of Unity.
 This can be particularly confusing with the offline docs; if you suddenly find that browser bookmarks to the offline docs no longer work, then check that they have the right folder name in the URL.

 Did you find this page useful?
 Please give it a rating: